-Seton carries nationally standardized ability and achievement tests, practice tests, parent materials and other assessment materials to meet your needs for grades K-12.
+Seton carries nationally standardized achievement tests, practice tests, and other assessment materials to meet your needs for grades K-12.
 All of our tests can be used by home schools and private schools.
-We offer year-round testing and scoring.
-Tests are scored and results returned to you usually within 2 weeks.
+We offer year-round testing & scoring.
+Tests are scored and results sent to you usually within 2 weeks.

 Here is a list of the tests that we provide:

 ITBS®/ Complete Battery